kstenerud/concise-encoding/cbe-specification.md

 Illegal encodings must not be used, as they may cause problems or even API violations in certain languages.
 A decoder may discard illegal encodings, or may even abort processing.

   * Times must be valid.
 For example: hour 30, while technically encodable, is not allowed.
+  * Containers must be properly terminated with `end container` tags.
+Extra `end container` tags are also invalid.
+  * All map keys must have corresponding values.
   * Map keys must not be container types or the `empty` type.
   * Maps must not contain duplicate keys.
 This includes numeric keys of different widths that resolve to the same value (for example: 16-bit 0x1000 and 32-bit 0x00001000).
   * An array's length field must match the length of its data.